duongpill/CleanArchitectureMVVMTesting/README.md

 ## Getting Started

 To build this project, please ensure you installed the Android environments.
+And please visit https://api.thecatapi.com site to get the token so we can use the load more function.

 ### Demo